MinuraAgl/MyTest/README.md

-# Test
+Hi!
-the collections are in the branch master
+The collections are in the branch master